Plastic Bag Ban & Paper Bag Fee

 No, there is no exception for plastic bags labeled “compostable,” “biodegradable” or "made from plants".

-Do I have to get rid of existing stock of plastic bags?
+Can I keep using my existing stock of plastic bags?

-Businesses with leftover plastic bags should consider donating their remaining stock to organizations or businesses outside of Pittsburgh city limits, including food banks, nonprofit reuse stores, etc. Chain stores with other locations outside of Pittsburgh city limits can give their bag inventory to those stores.
+Businesses with leftover plastic bags should consider donating their stock to organizations or businesses outside of Pittsburgh, such as food banks, nonprofit reuse stores, etc. Chains with locations outside of city limits can transfer their bag inventory to those stores.

 What if I have additional questions?